vlaux/prisoners-dilemma-cellular-automata/README.md

-# Prisioner's Dilemma modelled as a Celullar Automota
+# Prisioner's Dilemma modelled as a Celullar Automata

 This project is a master degree work for the Modeling and Simulation of Urban Phenomena discipline.